ondrejch/athena-rods/README.md

 ATHENA-rods is a hands-on teaching platform built around two Raspberry Pi 5 units and a small visualization app.
 It demonstrates how a reactor’s neutron population responds to control-rod motion using a real-time Point Kinetics Equation (PKE) simulation, live sensors, actuators, and simple displays.

 - Instrument Box (RPi5): motor + servo moving a physical “control rod,” ultrasonic distance sensor, limit switch, and an 8×8 MAX7219 LED matrix.
-It also calibrates the ultrasonic ranging by adjusting the speed of sound using temperature and humidity from a DHT11 sensor (or RPi5 onboard iio sensors), improving distance accuracy in real time.
+It also calibrates the ultrasonic ranging by adjusting the speed of sound using temperature and humidity from a DHT11 sensor.
 - Control Box (RPi5): LCD1602 display, status LEDs, camera-based face recognition and RFID authorization.
 - Visualization Box (any computer, or the Control Box): a Dash web app for live plots and sending control commands.